mattermost/mattermost-plugin-playbooks/docs/incidents/managing-an-incident.md

 - See the current stage
 - See the remaining tasks
 - See the finished tasks
-- Assign a step to self
+- Assign a step to themselves or another incident member
 - Mark a step as **Complete** or **Incomplete**
 - Start an automated action
 - Invite new members to the channel